Mwakanemela/MongoDB-Notes/NeetCodeIO.md

    - you can also switch to a database name that does not exist
 - show collection
    - view collections(tables in sql) of the database
-- db.createCollection
+- db.createCollection("collection_name")
    - this is how we create a collection in mongodb via mongosh(mongoshell)
+   -